-- Foster a culture of equal access and opportunity through educating students and enhanced awareness and training. - Conduct an annual orientation of best practices in equity and diversity. - Perform an annual 360-degree review of diversity practices and policies to ensure relevancy and effectiveness. - Rebrand and re-position the District as welcoming to all businesses and the community at large.
-Communicate our commitment to cultural diversity and inclusion through technology, media, policies, procedures, outreach, and training. - Improve how technology is leveraged to enhance reach to diverse audiences in the classroom, across the District, and throughout the community. - △ Conduct more webinars as a forum for enhanced reach.
+- Foster a culture of equitable access and opportunity through educating students and enhanced awareness and training. - Conduct an annual orientation of best practices in equity and diversity. - Perform an annual 360-degree review of diversity practices and policies to ensure relevancy and effectiveness. - Rebrand and re-position the District as welcoming to women and minority-owned businesses and the community at large.
+Communicate our commitment to cultural diversity and inclusion through technology, media, policies, procedures, outreach, and training. - Improve how technology is leveraged to enhance reach to diverse audiences in the classroom, across the District, and throughout the community. - Hire, retain, and support a diverse employee population by implementing affirmative talent acquisition strategies. - △ Conduct more webinars as a forum for enhanced reach.
 Capture and post in-person outreach sessions online. - △ Increase user-friendliness of the Supplier Diversity Program webpage to remove barriers to initiating business with the District. - △ Empower individual departments with more direct, two-way communication with external stakeholders.